 By the late 1950s and 1960s, Bertrand Russell was internationally regarded as a man of great wisdom and determined action, and also as someone who was willing to challenge the establishment.
 His reputation in Canada was no different and would have appealed to someone like Canadian writer Farley Mowat (1921-2014), who was also known to buck tradition.

 In this 1960 letter, Mowat is seeking Russell’s advice on the issue of Canadian independence in an American-dominated world.
 Identifying himself as a “maverick,” Mowat laments the “very nearly moribund” state of the Committees for Canadian Independence, which he had co-founded earlier in 1960.
 He now wants to rejuvenate the organization to “prevent our total absorption by the United States” by coordinating a Canadian “revivified independence movement.”
-He says that he knows “nothing of the intricacies and complexities of establishing an organization such as this one ought to be” and assumes that Russell does—at the time, Russell was the president of the militant Campaign for Nuclear Disarmament, and a few years earlier had issued The Russell-Einstein Manifesto and had been involved with the establishment of the Pugwash Conference.
+He says that he knows “nothing of the intricacies and complexities of establishing an organization such as this one ought to be” and assumes that Russell does—at the time, Russell was the president of the activist Campaign for Nuclear Disarmament, and a few years earlier had issued The Russell-Einstein Manifesto and had been involved with the establishment of the Pugwash Conference.
 While Mowat tells Russell “you most assuredly are also not an ‘organization’ man,” he assumes Russell has organizational skills and asks him “how this movement should be organized; how its efforts should be directed, and how best to ensure that it will be effective?”

 In his reply (a copy of which is in the Russell archives), Russell states: “I do not see … that I am in any [way] competent to give you advice on the question of organization, which is a matter in which I am not at all skilled.”
 He does, however, “wish to see your independence” since, as a member of NATO, Canada, like Britain, is “willy-nilly controlled by American policy.”